BlueBrain/BluePyMM/README.md

 ```bash
 pip install bluepymm
 ```
+NOTES:
-NOTE: Make sure you are using the latest version of pip (at least >9.0).
+* Make sure you are using the latest version of pip (at least >9.0).
 Otherwise the ipython dependency will fail to install correctly.
+* Make sure you are using a new version of git (at least >=1.8).
+Otherwise some exceptions might be raised by the versioneer module.

 Quick Start
 ===========